AbdulManaf12/Stock-Market-Prediction/README.md

-# Stock Market Prediction using machine learning
+# Stock Market Prediction using Machine Learning

 In the world of finance, the stock market plays a crucial role in investment decisions.
 Investors are always looking for ways to predict stock prices and make informed trading decisions.
 Machine learning techniques have gained significant popularity in this domain due to their potential in analyzing historical data and identifying patterns that can be used for predicting future stock prices.